Noel-leoN/MapExt/README.md

 ## Install

 - install BepInEx 5.4.21 to you game root, run the game once then exit.
-- unzip the release zip file.then you get MapExt.PDX folder(1 file) and MapExt.Patch folder(5 files).
+- download and unzip the Release zip file, then you'll get MapExt.PDX folder(1 file) and MapExt.Patch folder(5 files).
-- put MapExt.PDX folder to game local pdx mod folder. (usually located in: Users\YouCountName\AppData\LocalLow\Colossal Order\Cities Skylines II\Mods)
+- copy MapExt.PDX folder to game local pdx mod folder. (usually located in: Users\youraccountname\AppData\LocalLow\Colossal Order\Cities Skylines II\Mods)
-- put MapExt.Patch folder to BepInEx\patchers folder. (not \plungins !)
+- copy MapExt.Patch folder to gameroot\BepInEx\patchers folder. (not \plungins !)

 ## Usage
 For 57km^2 version(more stable):
 - create map in game editor manually or import 57.344km heightmap and 229.376km worldmap. (or any size you want but it scales)

 For 229km^2 version(under test):
-- create map in game editor manually or import 229.376km heightmap and 917.504km worldmap(recommand not to import the worldmap). (or any size you want but it scales)
+- create map in game editor manually or import 229.376km heightmap and 917.504km worldmap(recommand only use heightmap for better performance). (or any size you want but it scales)

-- Currently 4096x4096(more stable) or 8192x8192(test) 16bit grayscale terrain image are supported.(16384 not work currently)
+Currently 4096x4096(more stable) or 8192x8192(test) 16bit grayscale terrain image (PNG or TIFF) are supported.(16384 not work currently)
--

 ## Compatibility
 The current solution is mainly to replace the burst job system that references mapsize, which may not be compatible with other mods.